muppet9010/factorio-muppet-gui/README.md

 #### Notes

+- `fontColor` options can be found either in the mod files at `utility\lists\colors.lua` or at the website `https://www.rapidtables.com/web/color/html-color-codes.html`.
+The option defaults to the value of `white`.
-- `background` options are: `main` is the default Factorio grey color used in Factorio GUI borders. `contentInnerLight` is the light grey content backgrounds used in some Factorio GUIs. `transparent` is no background color.
+- `background` options are are from the main Factorio game: `main` is the default Factorio GUI grey colors. `contentInnerLight` is the light grey in some content backgrounds. `transparent` is no background color 9see through). `brightRed`, `brightGreen` and `brightYellow` are self explanatory, but use of a non white `fontColor` and `xbuttonColor` is advised.

 -------------------------------------------------